Semi-universality of CFT$_d$ entropy at large spin: Generalization to arbitrary dimensions and scalings

 Let us now turn to the study of odd values of $d$; to start with let us focus on $d=3$.
-As the rotational group $SO(3)$ is of unit rank, in this case we have only a single rotational chemical potential $\nu$, and the analogue of $\gamma$, in this case, is
+The rotational group $SO(3)$ has rank one, so we have only a single rotational chemical potential $\nu$.
+The analogue of $\gamma$ is

 where $\theta$ is the usual polar angle (`angle with the $z$ axis') on $S^2$.
 We set $\beta(1-\omega)=\nu$ and study the partition function in the limit